Comparison

 • Constantly asking, “Did you see that email?” (exhausting).

 Jelly makes sharing an inbox easy.
-Everyone on your team can see incoming emails, claim conversations, and leave internal notes without any hacks or headaches.
+Everyone on your team can see incoming emails, assign them, and leave internal notes without any hacks or headaches.
 No more inbox confusion, and no more double responses.

 👉 Jelly is built for sharing.
 Gmail isn’t.